General Questions

 What opportunities are there for those who complete the first year?

-Students who complete The Immersion at Wilderness Awareness School have the option, and are highly encouraged, to continue into a second year of study in our Nature Instructor Training, Wildlife Tracking Intensive, or Wild Plant Intensive.
+Students who complete The Immersion at Wilderness Awareness School have the option, and are highly encouraged, to continue into a second year of study in Immersion Year 2, Nature Instructor Training, Wildlife Tracking Intensive, or Wild Plant Intensive.
 These courses provide the opportunity for students to round out their Wilderness Awareness studies with professional experience and focused learning.

 Will I be able to take this program and then live off in the woods by myself?

-The short answer: if you apply yourself you will have the skills, but you might just not want to anymore.
+The short answer: if you apply yourself you will have the skills for an off-grid lifestyle, but you will also discovery the beauty of living in a supportive community.
 We’ve had a number of students at The Immersion who stated at the beginning of the year that this was a goal for them.
 While we teach wilderness survival skills and you will have a great deal of knowledge and experience by the end of the year, our focus is on group survival.
-A graduate from this year stated that he was now “cured” of the itch to go off by himself in the woods, and that he saw that as a really valuable “survival skill” to be able to enjoy having other people in his life.
+A graduate stated that he was now “cured” of the itch to go off by himself in the woods, and that he saw that as a really valuable “survival skill” to be able to enjoy having other people in his life.

 Will this training help me to start my own wilderness survival or outdoor education school?